ScuffleTV/scuffle/CONTRIBUTING.md

 `abc` is no longer supported and has been replaced with `xyz`
 ```

-If you have any questions around how commit messages should be formatted please ask.
+If you have any questions regarding how commit messages should be formatted please ask.

 ## Pull Requests

 Each commit in a pull request should resolve one or more tickets.

 There should be one commit per ticket.
-If we need more tickets then we can create sub issues and tasks around those.
+If we need more tickets then we can create sub-issues and tasks around those.

 So the relationship between tickets to commits is `many to one` where we can have many tickets in a single commit but only one commit per ticket.

-You should try and break up the commits as one ticket per commit but sometimes the trivial tickets might be small enough where we can just combine them into a single commit.
+You should try and break up the commits as one ticket per commit but sometimes the trivial tickets might be small enough that we can just combine them into a single commit.

 A maintainer and or reviewer will advise you on what you should do to make your PR mergeable.

-However you do not need to do this for the development stage of your PR.
-While developing you can commit as many times as you want with any names you like, however once it is ready for merge someone will ask you to squash your commits into tickets and fix up the naming on them.
+However, you do not need to do this for the development stage of your PR.
+While developing you can commit as many times as you want with any names you like, however, once it is ready for merge someone will ask you to squash your commits into tickets and fix up the naming on them.
 Once that is done and CI passes we can then merge your contributions!

 Squashing commits can be done with the following command:
 ```